bvsrini/GettingAndCleaningData/code book.md

 ###Cleaning of the data
-The [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md)document that describes the code in greater detail.
+The [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md) document that  describes the code in greater detail.
 The following are the few cleaning steps that are performed in the code .
-The steps below refer to the "Detail Steps to create the Tidy data file" section in [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md)
+The steps below refer to the "Detail Steps to create the Tidy data file" section in [README.md] (https://github.com/bvsrini/GettingAndCleaningData/blob/master/README.md).
  The above guide gives a great detail on the steps.
 This section concentrates on specific steps that specify the cleaning activities:
  Step 13 (c) - Retain only the columns containing mean() and std() in their variables. care is taken not to include variables like meanFreq() (sel_data)
  This step uses grep to pick columns that have mean() or std() as part of their name.